SoulFireMage/Katiya_Starship/content/posts/Math_Moves.md

 *December 2025 — extracted during a wiki-skimming session*

 > "Iz m finkz list of primitive conceptual movements to make new math fields iz no b dat big u know"
+>
+> This is not a definition of mathematics.
+It is a sketch of how humans seem to generate mathematical ideas before formalisation.
+>
+> The generators below operate, broadly, on these three kinds of things:
+> structures, paths and values.
+>
+> In reverse order, imagine we talk about apples, a relation between apples like where they sit in relation to each other, and finally the basket we carry them in.
+>
+> These are self referencing potentially as well, making maths self refractive.
+You can use paths to examine themselves, or structure of structures and so on.

 ## The Generators